This document answers frequently asked questions (FAQs) about NetApp Cloud Volumes Service for Google Cloud.

 Why can't my client resolve the SMB NetBIOS name?

-You can map/mount an SMB share created with Cloud Volumes Service by using its
+You can map or mount an SMB share created with Cloud Volumes Service by using

-uniform naming convention (UNC) path, which the UI displays.
-A UNC path follows
+its uniform naming convention (UNC) path, which the UI displays.
+A UNC path

 How can I check whether my SMB share is using SMB encryption?

-When you map an SMB share, the client and server negotiate the SMB version and features like SMB encryption.
-After you enable the SMB encryption flag for a volume, the CVS SMB server requires SMB encryption.
+When you map an SMB share, the client and server negotiate the SMB version and features, such as SMB encryption.
+After you enable SMB encryption for a volume, the CVS SMB server requires SMB encryption.
 This means that only SMB3 clients that support SMB encryption can access the volume.